mattwarkentin/R6methods/README.md

 defines several S3 methods for common `R` generics (e.g. `str()`) and operators (e.g. `[` or `$`) to make it straightforward to define public methods in your `R6` class and have them *“just work”*.

+This package is very experimental and liable to change drastically.
+Use at your own risk!

 ## Installation